weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/trouble-shooting-dashboard.md

 **Note:** You may have to re-run `apt-get update` and then run `apt-get install -y kubelet kubeadm kubectl kubernetes-cni` second time to ensure that the packages are properly downloaded.

-<h3 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-kubernetes-a-set-up-a-kubernetes-cluster-a-name-weave-probes-a-install-and-launch-weave-scope"><a name="weave-probes"></a>Install and Launch Weave Scope</h3>
+<h3 id="deploying-the-app-to-production-on-kubernetes-set-up-a-kubernetes-cluster-install-and-launch-weave-scope">Install and Launch Weave Scope</h3>

 Install and launch the Weave Scope probes onto each of your Ubuntu instances: